dessant/scroll-zoom/README.md

 ## License

+Copyright (c) 2017-2019 Armin Sebastian

-Scroll Zoom is released under the terms of the MIT License.
+This software is released under the terms of the GNU General Public License v3.0.
-Please refer to the LICENSE file.
+See the [LICENSE](LICENSE) file for further information.